- What is it?

 - patting the area dry after rinsing and urination

 Relaxation and breathing techniques.
-Learning to recognize when you are tensing your pelvic floor muscles due to stress and then learning specific relaxation techniques to reduce stress and anxiety can help alleviate pain.
+Like biofeedback, learning to recognize when you are tensing your pelvic floor muscles due to stress and then learning specific relaxation techniques to reduce stress and anxiety can help alleviate pain.

-Neurostimulation and Spinal Infusion Pump.
+Neurostimulation and spinal infusion pump.
 If other treatment forms haven't helped and your pain is severe, your health care professional may have you consult with a professional skilled in neurostimulation or in the use of a spinal infusion pump.
 With neurostimulation, an electronic device delivers low-voltage electrical stimulation to a targeted nerve or the spinal cord in an attempt to substitute a tingling sensation for pain.
 A spinal infusion pump is an implanted device that constantly administers a small dose of medication to the spinal cord and nerve roots to help dull pain.
+Experience treating vulvodynia with these interventions is limited.

 Talk with your health care professional about which treatments are right for you.